Aerial dance: Workshops

 In Boulder, Frequent Flyers Productions produces the Aerial Dance Festival which been held every year since its inception in July 1999.
 Here workshops, performances, and discussions bring together dancers, gymnasts, circus artin Brighton, England every summer.

+Portland, Oregon is a unique aerial hub of the United States.
+Studios such as Afterglow Aerial Arts host Youth Professional Programs that help children and teens prepare aerial dance skills for future work in Cirque du Soleil and circus troupe of the like.

 In Italy, an emerging aerial dance company, brought the contemporary dance discipline to a vertical stage.
-The performance of the Company is distinguished from others by the details of the choreography and the harmony of the movement, typical elements of classic dance.
+The performance of the company is distinguished from others by the details of the choreography and the harmony of the movement, typical elements of classic dance.
 Aerial dance is an art form that is incredibly demanding and requires a high degree of strength, power, flexibility, courage, and grace to practice.

+Online educational resources and YouTube channels have also emerged as significant platforms for aerial dance training, with some channels reaching tens of thousands of subscribers globally.

 Site dance

 Other examples of aerial modern dance are the site-specific works of Joanna Haigood of the Zaccho Dance Theatre, Amelia Rudolph of "Project Bandaloop," and Sally Jacques' Blue Lapis Light.
-Haigood’s work is based on careful research of the history, architecture and societal impact of found spaces, and the translation of these memories into the movements performed in that space.
+Haigood's work is based on careful research of the history, architecture and societal impact of found spaces, and the translation of these memories into the movements performed in that space.
 Project Bandaloop combines rock-climbing with dance in performances that scale and/or descend canyons, rock walls, and tall buildings across the world.
 Video of their outdoor work is sometimes integrated into indoor performances, projected onto screens or trampolines behind the dancers on stage.
 Blue Lapis Light uses multiple apparatuses, such as aerial silks, harnesses, and bungees to create dances on bridges, office buildings, hotels, and other outdoor spaces.